 In the case of a contested divorce, terms cannot be reached by both parties so the matter often ends up in court.
 That means needing legal representation for a longer period of time because at this point a judge will make the final decision.

-In the case of a contested divorce, how to file for divorce can become more complicated.
+In the case of a contested divorce and average cost for a will, how to file for divorce can become more complicated.

 The Steps to File for Divorce

 • Hiring a lawyer.
 They know the paperwork that’s required and will ask you the right questions about your shared assets and debts, as well as where the kids are better off living and how much will be required from the spouse to support them.

 • Preparing all the appropriate divorce documents with the help of a lawyer to be filed with the court clerk.

 • Serving a divorce petition to your partner through a county sheriff or another official that you hire.
 There can be situations where the partner needs to be tracked down, but they must be informed of the intention to divorce to continue the process facts.
 Your partner has 30 days to respond.

 • Gathering of information and witnesses to support your reasoning for the divorce.
 Witnesses may be called if the divorce goes before a court.

 • In the case of children or child support, you must also file the right forms with the nearest child support agency.